ARM-software/abi-aa/design-documents/bit-precise-types.rst

-One negative of using bit-precise integral types for networking code would be that idioms like ``if (x + y > max_representable)`` where ``x`` and ``y`` have been loaded from small bit-fields would no longer be viable.
+One negative of using bit-precise integral types for networking code would be that idioms like ``if (x + y > max_representable)`` where ``x`` and ``y`` have been loaded from small bit-fields, would no longer be viable.
 We have seen such idioms for small values in networking code in the Linux kernel.
 These are intuitive to write but if ``x`` and ``y`` were to bit-precise types would not work as expected.